jaredfholgate/cvservice/README.md

 [![Build status](https://jaredfholgate.visualstudio.com/CvService/_apis/build/status/CvService)](https://jaredfholgate.visualstudio.com/CvService/_build/latest?definitionId=4)

-This service is built using ASP.NET Core MVC.
+This service is built using ASP.NET Core.
 It uses SQL Server for persistence.

 Go here to take a look at the API documentation;